hapijs/hapi/Readme.md

 - _'null'_ - any payload allowed (no validation performed).
 This is the default.
 - _'false'_ - no query parameters allowed.
 - a validation rules object as described in [Data Validation](#data-validation).

+### Caching

+'GET' routes may be configured to use the built-in cache if enabled using the server `cache` option.
+The route caching rules can consist of a single rule or an array of rules.
+Rules consist of:
+- `match` - a regular expression matched against the request path and query (e.g. '/p/a/t/h?query=string') to determine if the rule applies to the requested resource. `match` is required for an array of rules and forbidden for single rule (which will match all resources for the configured route).
+- `isCached` - determines if the matching resource is cached.
+Defaults to true.
+Can be used to exclude a subset of resources from caching.
+- `expiresInSec` - relative expiration expressed in the number of seconds since the item was saved in the cache.
+Cannot be used together with `expiresAt`.
+- `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which cache records expire.
+Cannot be used together with `expiresInSec`.

+If more than one rule is configured, the rules are matched against the request in order until the first match.
+If none match the cache is not used.

 ## Data Validation